rlnB2022/luminous-personnel/README.md

 # Takeaways

-Although the website is very basic, I am very proud of the effort I gave for my first paid project.
+For my first paid project, I am very proud of the effort I gave.
+I'm also very thankful for the opportunity to create something that the world can use.